mannconsulting/Jamf-Client-Communications-Doctor/README.md

 * Prevents  the computer from system sleeping for the duration of the check-in process ** Display sleep and screen lock are allowed!

+# How to Install
+Add the script to your Jamf instance and scope to computers in a policy.
+The Doctor will self install/update locally on the computer as needed.

+# How to Uninstall
+sudo launchctl bootout system "/Library/LaunchDaemons/com.mann.JamfClientCommunicationsDoctor.plist" sudo rm "/Library/LaunchDaemons/com.mann.JamfClientCommunicationsDoctor.plist" sudo rm "/Library/Application Support/Mann/Scripts/Jamf Client Communications Doctor.sh"

+# Documentation
 Documentation available at https://docs.google.com/document/d/1p0OT3AFrYdS-H6Nio1caa81C-Vug5ZKcRLgKTzUv6zU